 Living in Florida under a stay-at-home order because of the Coronavirus has proven to be complicated.

 I can only go out for specific reasons, such as shopping for food or purchasing medical supplies.
 I don’t have a dog to walk.
-Subsequently, I have exercising equipment, including a treadmill I can use to stay in shape.
+Subsequently, I have exercise equipment, including a treadmill, to stay in shape.
 The most challenging thing for me is keeping myself emotionally grounded.
 Even if I could get out more, there would be nothing to do.
 The theaters, clubs, restaurants, theme parks, and gyms are all closed.
 The city is a ghost town.

 The Coronavirus is causing the food chain to weaken.

-There is a shortage of foods easy to cook, like sausage and lunch meats.
+There is a shortage of easy-to-cook foods, like sausage and lunch meats.
 Other items not on the shelves: toilet paper, bleach, and gym equipment.
 I was fortunate to find toilet paper this week.
-While in Walmart, an older gentleman told me that there were six toilet paper packages left in the store.
-When I got toilet paper, I got one of the last two packages of toilet paper.
+While in Walmart, an older gentleman told me six toilet paper packages were left in the store.
+When I got toilet paper, I got one of the last two packages.

 Walmart shelves are starting to empty.
 There were no eggs on the shelf at Walmart.
 I had to go to Publix; local Walmart shelves are emptying.
 There were no eggs on the shelf at Walmart.
 I had to go to Publix, a local grocery store, to get eggs.
 Publix had a paltry amount of eggs, and they were rationing them.
-Most local stores sold out of exercising equipment, and it was impossible to purchase the stuff online.
-I visited Walmart, Target, Dick’s, and Amazon with no luck.
+Most local stores sold out of exercise equipment, and it was impossible to purchase the stuff online.
+I had no luck when I visited Walmart, Target, Dick’s, and Amazon.

 The role the media plays in the control of virus information